 They are “pure motor drive,” and run around rapidly and randomly.
 They are impulsive.
 (This also makes them really entertaining; it’s sort of like watching tiny, drunk — and sometimes belligerent — sailors.)
 Their attention spans are quite short, and they don’t tend to stay in one place, or with one activity, for very long (so do yourself a favor and don’t expect them to).

-Social Interaction and Play
+Social Interaction (or Lack Thereof) and Play

 So, we talked about how one-year-olds live in a world where only they exist, but when they do express intimacy towards others, it’s almost strictly limited to their caregivers.
 Beyond that, they don’t really care for (or about) others.